SG-Timor-Leste Visa Waiver: Freitas’ Official Visit

 Briefing at MFA Diplomatic AcademyStrengthening diplomatic training exchange

-Strengthening the Relationship through Agreements
+Strengthening Relationship through Timor-Leste Visa Waiver

 Holders of Singapore Diplomatic, Official, and Ordinary passports would be exempted from visa requirements for a stay of up to 30 days in Timor-Leste.